Cerebellum-Network/docs.cere.network/node/install-and-update/become-a-validator.md

       7. Press `Bond & Validate`
       8. Press `Sign and Submit`
 6. **IGNORE if you completed #5, BETA!** - Add a Validator by using an automated script.
-   1. Replace the [./scripts/validator/.env](https://github.com/Cerebellum-Network/nodes-installation-scripts/blob/master/scripts/validator/.env) with appropriate values.
+   1. Replace the [.env.* config](https://github.com/Cerebellum-Network/nodes-installation-scripts/tree/master/configs) with appropriate values.

        | Parameter                     | Description                                                        |
        | ----------------------------- | ------------------------------------------------------------------ |